 The introduction of the uber-expensive iPhone X, which went on sale today, offers hints that another disruption may be approaching.

 Here are three ways banking could be transformed — again — and how you might take advantage.

 Your face as your password

-Apple will ditch Touch ID on the iPhone X and replace it with the company’s Face ID function, which allows you to unlock your phone by looking at it.
+Apple has ditched Touch ID on the iPhone X and replaced it with the company’s Face ID function, which allows you to unlock your phone by looking at it.
 The feature will be open to third parties, including financial apps like Mint and E*Trade, which will incorporate Face ID into the log-in process.

 Apple says the facial data is stored locally on your device and that it has built-in security measures that should thwart spoofing with photos and masks.
 Given security concerns over data, protecting your image from a breach is pretty much Apple’s No. 1 job when it comes to Face ID, but not all experts are convinced the technology is up to the task.

 Still, the odds someone other than you will be able to unlock your phone via Face ID is 1 in 1 million, up from 1 in 50,000 for Touch ID, Apple claims.